AVEVA/sample-adh-streaming-updates_rest_api-dotnet/README.md

 }
 ```

-Within the sample, there are configurable options for number of streams to create, number of streams to update, and the signup name.
+Within the sample, there are configurable options for number of streams to create and the signup name.

 ## Running the sample